War on terror: American objectives

+The 2001 AUMF has authorized the US president to launch military operations across the world without any congressional oversight or transparency.
+Between 2018 and 2020 alone, US forces initiated what it labelled "counter-terror" activities in 85 countries.
+Of these, the 2001 AUMF has been used to launch classified military campaigns in at least 22 countries.
+The 2001 AUMF has been widely perceived as a bill that grants the president powers to unilaterally wage perpetual "world wide wars".

 Timeline

 Operation Enduring Freedom

-Operation Enduring Freedom is the official name used by the Bush administration for the War in Afghanistan, together with three smaller military actions, under the umbrella of the Global War on Terror.
+Operation Enduring Freedom is the official name used by the Bush administration for the War in Afghanistan, together with three smaller military actions, under the umbrella of the global war on terror.
 These global operations are intended to seek out and destroy any al-Qaeda fighters or affiliates.
-Originally, the campaign was named "Eternal Justice" but due to widespread controversy and condemnation in the Muslim World, the phrasing was changed to "Enduring Freedom".
+Originally, the campaign was named "Eternal Justice" but due to widespread controversy and condemnation in the Muslim world, the phrasing was changed to "Enduring Freedom".

 Afghanistan

 On 20 September 2001, in the wake of the September 11 attacks, George W. Bush delivered an ultimatum to the Taliban government of Afghanistan, the Islamic Emirate of Afghanistan, to turn over Osama bin Laden and al-Qaeda leaders operating in the country or face attack.
-The Taliban demanded evidence of bin Laden's link to the 11 September attacks and, if such evidence warranted a trial, they offered to handle such a trial in an Islamic Court.
+The Taliban demanded evidence of bin Laden's link to 11 September attacks and, if such evidence warranted a trial, they offered to handle such a trial in an Islamic Court.

 Subsequently, in October 2001, U.S. forces (with UK and coalition allies) invaded Afghanistan to oust the Taliban regime.
 On 7 October 2001, the official invasion began with British and U.S. forces conducting airstrike campaigns over enemy targets.
-Kabul, the capital city of Afghanistan, fell by mid-November.
+Shortly after, Bush rejected a Taliban offer to hand over bin Laden on the condition the bombing campaign was halted, and by mid-November, Kabul, the capital city of Afghanistan, fell.
 The remaining al-Qaeda and Taliban remnants fell back to the rugged mountains of eastern Afghanistan, mainly Tora Bora.
 In December, Coalition forces (the U.S. and its allies) fought within that region.
 It is believed that Osama bin Laden escaped into Pakistan during the battle.

 In March 2002, the U.S. and other NATO and non-NATO forces launched Operation Anaconda with the goal of destroying any remaining al-Qaeda and Taliban forces in the Shah-i-Kot Valley and Arma Mountains of Afghanistan.
 The Taliban suffered heavy casualties and evacuated the region.

 The Taliban regrouped in western Pakistan and began to unleash an insurgent-style offensive against Coalition forces in late 2002.
 Throughout southern and eastern Afghanistan, firefights broke out between the surging Taliban and Coalition forces.
 Coalition forces responded with a series of military offensives and an increase of troops in Afghanistan.
 In February 2010, Coalition forces launched Operation Moshtarak in southern Afghanistan along with other military offensives in the hopes that they would destroy the Taliban insurgency once and for all.
 Peace talks were also underway between Taliban affiliated fighters and Coalition forces.